All About the Elusive Fernando Pessoa

-Pessoa’s name popped up many time in my hours of studying, and for good reason!
-Pessoa wrote under no less than 70 heteronyms, or alternative personas, and each persona not only held a different name, but also a different style of writing.
+Pessoa’s name popped up many times in my hours of studying, and for good reason!
+Pessoa wrote under no less than 70 heteronyms or alternative personas, and each persona not only held a different name but also a different style of writing.

 Fernando Pessoa’s early life

 Fernando Pessoa was born in 1888 in Lisbon.
 His father died when he was just 5 years old, and his mother quickly remarried thereafter.
 Pessoa’s new stepfather worked for the Portuguese consulate in Durban, South Africa, and from ages 7 until 17, the Pessoa lived with his family in Durban.

 It was here, in South Africa, that Pessoa mastered the English language.
 Portuguese may have been his first language, but all in all, he only published one book of poems in his mother tongue.

 When Pessoa was 13, he traveled back to Portugal and stayed there for one year before heading back to Durban.
 At 17, he left South Africa for good and began his studies at the University of Lisbon.
 He quickly decided that school was not for him, and dropped out after 8 months.

 With more than enough time on his hands and support from various relatives, Pessoa focused solely on writing.

 Life as a writer